PhilHacks/Elevator-App-MySQL/README.md

 - Download the MySQL Community Server from [MySQL Downloads](https://dev.mysql.com/downloads/mysql/).
 Select the version compatible with your OS and follow the installation instructions.
 - **Important:** Take note of the MySQL root user's password during installation.

-#### **Configure Database Connection:**

-Certainly, the section detailing the `.env` configuration can be adjusted to direct users to input their information directly into `dbConnect.js`.
-Here’s a revised approach that fits this requirement:

----

 ### **Database Initialization and Configuration**